Frequently Asked Questions about the Application Forms

+Yes, it is helpful to submit even though it is incomplete.
 You will not be able to fully complete the PreK application until you have proof of residency in your new home.
 However, you will want to complete the PreK application as soon as possible after you have documentation of residency (i.e. utility bills, proof of sale, lease, etc.).
 The school system cannot approve your application and provide tuition funding for your child without an approved PreK application.
 In order to avoid delays in processing and funding, it is helpful to have this documentation finalized as quickly as possible.

 I'm moving in the middle of the school year to a new home.
 How do I complete the PreK form?

 If you currently live in Vermont, you should complete the PreK application form for the school district in which you currently reside.
 This district will pay your PreK provider for the beginning of the year.
 When you move, you must notify your PreK program immediately.
 Even if you remain in the same PreK program, your PreK program must complete an exit or change form to notify the departing school district of your move.

 You will complete a new PreK application for your new home and a prorated payment will be paid by the new school district for the remainder of the year.
 You will not be able to complete the PreK application for your new home until you have proof of residency.
 However, you will want to complete the PreK application as soon as possible after you have documentation of residency (i.e. utility bills, proof of sale, lease, etc.).
 The school system cannot approve your application and provide tuition funding for your child without an approved PreK application.
 In order to avoid delays in processing and funding, it is helpful to have this documentation finalized as quickly as possible after your move.